Gwillyn/Python-Writing-Tips/README.md

 # Python-Writing-Tips
 A repository to document some of my knowledge on Python.
+This is not intended to be interpreted by anybody BUT the author.
 # Python
 Python is a high level, interpreted, OOP language.
 # Variables